 Stephens renovation on his theatre is great.
 He gave us a tour of the new studio.

 However, things quickly took a turn from good, to bad.
 Colbert’s set looked like the set from The Daily Show but with more money.
 His desk was beautiful, but it looks like a desk you would find on a political talk show, not a late night show.

 Then the band….Stay Human made me feel like we were going back in time.
 I felt like the music made the show feel cheap.
 Like CBS couldn’t afford to license good music, so we are going to go with cheap cheesy elevator music that they got for free.

-I found myself doing a lot with Stephen ColColbert’sow that I did watching Conan O’Brien on the Tonight show in 2009…wishing the show was over after the monologue.
+I found myself doing a lot with Stephen ColColbert’s showow that I did when I would watch Conan O’Brien on The Tonight Show in 2009…wishing the show was over after the monologue.
 The difference with the Leno/O’Brien transition over at NBC and the Colbert/Letterman transition is simple: Leno was forced out and then given a show in front of The Tonight Show where Letterman was ready to leave and he retired from The Late Show.
 Stephen will be given the time it needs to get this show off the ground.